CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 If you are interested in this challenge and intend to participate, please express your interest by filling out the form on the [registration page](take_part/registration).
 By doing so, you will help us better plan for a successful challenge.

+You can also sign up to our [Google group](https://groups.google.com/g/cadenza-challenge) for alerts and discussions about our challenges.